 Ms. Karatopouzi has a rich experience in physical education.
 She has worked as a fitness teacher for many years in several sports clubs for adults and children and as a volunteer physical education teacher at Zanneio Institution, where she worked with abused children.
 She has been a member of the Greek National Track & Field team for 15 years and has competed in national and international competitions in Greece and abroad.
 She is co-founder and co-creator of Fitness Nordic.
 She is also the author of a children's book on exercise; a new way to make kids' fantasy work with creativity by listening and exercising.

-Ms. Karatopouzi began working at ACS Athens in 2016 as a Physical Education Teacher in the Elementary School and has undertaken different posts in the Athletic Department in all three schools and ACS Athens Summer Camp since then.
-In 2017 -2018, she piloted a mindfulness program for students in Junior Kindergarten classes, which will continue to run this year also.
-Her pilot mindfulness research paper was presented at the International Mindfulness Convention, held in Slovenia.
+Ms. Karatopouzi began working at ACS Athens in 2016 as a Physical Education Teacher in the Elementary School and has undertaken different posts in the Athletic Department in all three schools and in ACS Athens Summer Camp.
+In 2017, she piloted a mindfulness program, called Mind Body Soul (MBS) for students in Junior Kindergarten classes, which will continue to run this year.
+The MBS Program is also continuing in a very positive way in all classes in Elementary school She presented her research findings about this pilot program at the International Mindfulness Convention, held in Slovenia.
 She has also offered her services voluntarily to the Youth to Youth Program at ACS Athens.
+She also presented a workshop on mindfulness strategies to use in the physical education classroom at the ECIS Physical Education Conference in Barcelona.

 Ms. Sana Kassem has been a chemistry and biology teacher at ACS Athens since 2004.
 She earned a B.Sc.
 Science (Biology/Chemistry) from the American University of Beirut and a M.Ed. from the University of LaVerne, Athens.